-- For CATEX Actions: - Document the specific and General Conformity exemption (if applicable) on the AF Form 813. - Attach a copy of the ACAM GHG & Climate Change Report for all action alternatives. - For EA or EIS Actions: - The GHG and Climate Change section of an EA or EIS should include copies (from the ACAM GHG & Climate Change Report) of the GHG Emissions Quantification Table, Relative Significance Assessment, and Climate Change Evaluation.
-A summary table, comparing each, may be used instead of directly copying the tables from the ACAM GHG & Climate Change Report. - The complete ACAM GHG & Climate Change Report for all action alternatives must be included in the air quality appendix in the EA or EIS
+- o The CATEX is still applicable. - Document the specific and General Conformity exemption (if applicable) on the AF Form 813. - o Attach a copy of the ACAM GHG Report for all action alternatives.

+• For EA or EIS Actions:

+- The GHG and Climate Change section of an EA or EIS should include copies (from the ACAM GHG Report) of the GHG Emissions Quantification Table, Relative Significance Assessment, and Climate Change Evaluation.
+A summary table, comparing each, may be used instead of directly copying the tables from the ACAM GHG & Climate Change Report. - The complete ACAM GHG Report for all action alternatives must be included in the air quality appendix in the EA or EIS

-1.3.3 Relative Significance Assessment
+1.4.3 Relative Significance Assessment